NDoolan360/Go-Site/website/articles/ZWJ_Emojis/index.md

 ---
-Title: Emojis, Shortcodes and Zero Width Joiners
+Title: Emojis, shortcodes and zero width joiners
 Description:
   Thoughts on working with emojis and zero width joiners as runes in go.
 Created: 2025-03-08